aws/aws-eks-best-practices/content/networking/ipv6/index.md

 ### Evaluate Purpose of Existing Custom Networking

-If custom networking is currently enabled, Amazon EKS recommends re-evaluating your need for it with IPv6.
+If [custom networking](https://aws.github.io/aws-eks-best-practices/networking/custom-networking/) is currently enabled, Amazon EKS recommends re-evaluating your need for it with IPv6.
 If you chose to use custom networking to address the IPv4 exhaustion issue, it is no longer necessary with IPv6.
 If you are utilizing custom networking to satisfy a security requirement, such as a separate network for nodes and Pods, you are encouraged to submit an [EKS roadmap request](https://github.com/aws/containers-roadmap/issues).

-### Plan for IPv4 addresses for Fargate Pods
+### Fargate Pods in EKS/IPv6 Cluster

 EKS supports IPv6 for Pods running on Fargate.
-Pods running on Fargate do receive both IPv6 and IPv4 addresses from the VPC CIDR range.
-You will be limited by IPv4 limits if you are deploying Fargate Pods.
-It is recommended to size your subnets for growth.
-You will not be able to create new Fargate Pods if the subnets don’t have available IPv4 addresses, irrespective of IPv6 availability.
+Pods running on Fargate will consume IPv6 and VPC Routable Private IPv4 addresses carved from the VPC CIDR ranges (IPv4&IPv6).
+In simple words your EKS/Fargate Pods cluster wide density will be limited to the available IPv4 and IPv6 addresses.
+It is recommended to size your dual-stack subnets/VPC CIDRs for future growth.
+You will not be able to schedule new Fargate Pods if the underlying subnet does not contain an available IPv4 address, irrespective of IPv6 available addresses.

-### Use AWS Load Balancer Controller
+### Deploy the AWS Load Balancer Controller (LBC)

-The upstream in-tree Kubernetes service controller does not support IPv6.
-We recommend using the most recent version of the AWS Load Balancer Controller add-on with IPv6 clusters.
-The [AWS load balancer controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/) manages Elastic Load Balancers for EKS and supports Application Load Balancer (ALB) and Network Load Balancer (NLB) in dual stack IP mode when you add an annotation to your service or ingress.
-To your service or ingress manifests, add `beta.kubernetes.io/aws-load-balancer-ip-address-type: dualstack`.
+**The upstream in-tree Kubernetes service controller does not support IPv6**.
+We recommend using the [most recent version](https://kubernetes-sigs.github.io/aws-load-balancer-controller) of the AWS Load Balancer Controller add-on.
+The LBC will only deploy a dual-stack NLB or a dual-stack ALB upon consuming corresponding kubernetes service/ingress definition annotated with: "alb.ingress.kubernetes.io/ip-address-type: dualstack" and "alb.ingress.kubernetes.io/target-type: ip"

 AWS Network Load Balancer does not support dual-stack UDP protocol address types.
 If you have strong requirements for low-latency, real-time streaming, online gaming, and IoT, we recommend running IPv4 clusters.
 To learn more about managing health checks for UDP services, please refer to [“How to route UDP traffic into Kubernetes”](https://aws.amazon.com/blogs/containers/how-to-route-udp-traffic-into-kubernetes/).

 ### Identify Dependencies on IMDSv2

-EKS in IPv6 mode does not support IMDSv2 endpoints yet.
-Please open a support ticket if IMDSv2 is a blocker for you to migrate to IPv6.
+EKS in IPv6 mode does not support IMDSv2 endpoints (yet).
+Please open a support ticket if IMDSv2 is a blocker for you to migrate to EKS/IPv6.